Mando (singer)

 Adamantia Stamatopoulou (Αδαμαντία Σταματοπούλου; born 13 April 1966), known as Mando (Μαντώ), is a Greek singer and songwriter.
 She was born and raised in Piraeus by her jazz pianist father, Nikos Stamatopoulos and a classical soprano mother, Mary Apergi.

 From a young age she began to develop her talent and interest in music, and was characterized as a "born musician".
 She in the Eurovision Song Contest 2003 with the song "Never Let You Go".
 On 14 March 2010, Alpha TV ranked Mando the 23rd top-certified female artist in the nation's phonographic era (since 1960), totalling five gold records.
 In 2013, she participated in the first season of the Greek version of Your Face Sounds Familiar which was aired by ANT1, where she placed 4th in the overall competition.
 She was a special guest star in the semi-final of The Voice of Greece where she and one of the participants, Maria Elena Kiriakou, sang together Beyonce's Hit "Listen" and she has presented her new song Poliploka from her upcoming album.

 Early life

-At the age of four Mando could easily sing operatic arias, gospel and jazz music.
-Her parents, astonished by her musical capability, signed her with the National Conservatory for piano and music theory lessons.
+At the age of four, Mando could easily sing operatic arias, gospel and jazz music.
+Her parents, astonished by her musical capability, signed her up with the National Conservatory for piano and music theory lessons.
 Meanwhile, she took up vocal training and dance lessons.
-At the age of ten, Mando began to teach herself how to play the guitar and various percussion instruments.
-Her dedication and passion quickly led her to compose her own melodies.

 Along with her school work, her music, and her English and French lessons, she performed in the musical "Jesus Christ Superstar", under the direction of Mimis Plessas and Dimitris Malavetas.

 She has sung for various orchestras and as a member of various jazz groups and trios, working with music in all its textures: jazz, Greek, European, American, and Arabic.
-She has sung and composed all types of music.